Visitor Policies Due to Coronavirus/COVID-19 Outbreak

 All other entry points will be disabled for entry, and only able to be opened for exiting the building.

 All patients, visitors, vendors and staff will be subject to health screening upon entrance.

 The staff member performing the health screening will ask about symptoms associated with respiratory illness.
 If a patient, visitor, or staff member meet the risk factors in the screening questions, they may be directed to self-isolate and contact their primary care provider or the Health Department.

 Mask Policy for Patients & Visitors

 Nash UNC requires all patients, visitors and staff members to wear a mask while on the Nash UNC campus.
 Masks will be issued upon arrival if you do not already have one.
-Wearing a mask is one of the best ways to reduce COVID transmission.
 To learn more about how we are keeping you safe during a visit to our facilities, visit our safety when seeking medical care page.

 Additional personal protective equipment (PPE), such as gowns and gloves, may be required depending on who you are visiting and that patient’s situation.